SoftDev4Research/4OSS-lesson/README.md

 This lesson material is being developed in the open, and would benefit from your contributions.
 There are a number of ways you can help make this materials even better:

 - If something is unclear please send an issue so we can address anything that is confusing.
+- If you are **using this lesson to teach** it or as part of your workshop [please share it]()!
 - If you spot a typo, feel free to edit the underlying page and send a pull request.
 If you've never done this before, follow the [hello world example from github pages](https://guides.github.com/activities/hello-world/).
-- If you make a significant contribution you will be listed as an author.
+- If you make a significant contribution you will be listed as an author, please contact us to discuss this.

 ### Communication